Lisa Vanderpump ‘Takes Care’ Of Herself In Shocking New Video That Leaves Fans Howling

 Lisa Vanderpump is taking care of herself at her Beverly Hills home.
-The 59-year-old Vanderpump Rules star, who has been quarantining at her Villa Rosa mansion or weeks amid the coronavirus pandemic, posted a video of a surprising self-care routine to Instagram and it left fans howling.
+The 59-year-old Vanderpump Rules star, who has been quarantined at her Villa Rosa mansion for weeks amid the coronavirus pandemic, posted a video to Instagram of a surprising self-care routine, and it left fans howling.

 In the video, Lisa is seen from the waist up as she writhes and moans while doing “something” to herself while sitting on a massive fur-covered chair.
-While the moment looks a bit suspect, when the camera pans down the Bravo star is seen with her jeans rolled up as she vigorously exfoliates her feet as she gives herself an at-home pedicure.
+While the moment looks a bit suspect, the camera soon pans down and the Bravo star is seen with her jeans rolled up as she vigorously exfoliates her feet and gives herself an at-home pedicure.

 Lisa then looks at the camera and cackles after faking out her fans.
-The former Real Housewives of Beverly Hills star captioned the video by teasing to fans that she’s “taking care” of herself.
+The former Real Housewives of Beverly Hills star captioned the video by teasing fans that she’s “taking care” of herself.

 In comments to the clip, some followers were stunned to see such NSFW humor on Lisa’s page.
-Other raved about Lisa’s edgy joke, while a few wondered if Lisa actually posted the “naughty” video herself because it’s so off-brand from her usual content.
+Others raved about Lisa’s edgy joke, while a few wondered if Lisa actually posted the “naughty” video herself because it’s so off-brand from her usual content.

 “This is….. shocking omg,” one fan wrote.